Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 4. The Pleaser

-The Pleaser gets its validation by putting others first, often without being asked.
-It sacrifices your own needs for approval and harmony, hoping that people will love you back.
-The problem?
-Resentment builds, authenticity fades, and your intuition gets drowned out by everyone else’s expectations.
+The Pleaser seeks validation by putting others first, often without being asked.
+It sacrifices your own needs for approval and harmony, leading to resentment and authenticity fade.

 Common thought: “If they’re happy, I’m safe.”